George Gund II: Early life

 Gund's grandfather, Johann Gund, was born in 1830 in Brühl am Rhein in the independent country of the Grand Duchy of Baden (now part of Germany).
 The family emigrated to the United States in 1848 and settled in Illinois, but in 1854 moved to La Crosse, Wisconsin.
 There he partnered with Gottlieb Heileman to form City Brewing Company.
-Differences in business philosophy led to a parnership split.
-This prompted the creation the John Gund Brewery, and City Brewing was renamed for Heileman.
+Differences in business philosophy led to a partnership split.
+This prompted the creation of the John Gund Brewery, and City Brewing was renamed for Heileman.
 His father, George Frederick Gund, was born in LaCrosse in 1856 and later managed the Gund Brewery.
 His father moved to Seattle, Washington, founded the Seattle Brewing and Malting Company, became a director of two banks, and then returned to the Midwest to move his family to Cleveland in 1897.
 His father bought the Jacob Mall Brewing Company, renamed it the Gund Brewing Company, and made a large fortune investing in banking, mining, and real estate.

 George Gund Jr. (as he was then known) was born to George Frederick and Anna Louise (Metzger) Gund on April 13, 1888.
 He was a student at the University School of Cleveland from 1897 to 1905.
-He entered Harvard University, and received his A.B. in 1909.
+He entered Harvard University, where he was a business manager of The Harvard Crimson and received his A.B. in 1909.
 Toward the end of his Harvard education, he simultaneously enrolled in the Harvard Business School, and graduated in the school's first class in 1909.
 He moved to Seattle and took a job as a clerk with the Seattle First National Bank, but moved back to Cleveland when his father died in 1916.
 But when World War I broke out, he enlisted in the United States Army and served in the Military Intelligence Division.